George Fitzhugh

-George Fitzhugh (November 4, 1806 – July 30, 1881) was an American social theorist who published racial and slavery-based social theories in the pre-Civil War era.
+George Fitzhugh (November 4, 1806 – July 30, 1881) was an American social theorist who published racial and pro-slavery social theories in the pre-Civil War era.
 He argued that the negro was "but a grown up child" needing the economic and social protections of slavery.
 Fitzhugh favorably contrasted slavery in the American South with capitalism in the Northern United States, decrying the latter as "a war of the rich with the poor, and the poor with one another", which rendered free blacks "far outstripped or outwitted in the chase of free competition."
 Slavery, he contended, ensured that blacks would be economically secure and morally civilized.
 Some historians consider Fitzhugh's worldview to be proto-fascist in its rejection of liberal values, defense of slavery, and perspectives toward race.

 Fitzhugh practiced law but attracted both fame and infamy when he published two sociological tracts for the South.
 He was a leading pro-slavery intellectual and spoke for many of the Southern plantation owners.
 Before printing books, Fitzhugh tried his hand at a pamphlet, "Slavery Justified" (1849).
 His first book, Sociology for the South (1854) was not as widely known as his second book, Cannibals All!
 (1857).
 Sociology for the South is the first known English-language book to include the term "sociology" in its title.

 Fitzhugh differed from nearly all of his southern contemporaries by advocating a slavery that crossed racial boundaries.
 In Sociology for the South, Fitzhugh proclaimed, "Men are not 'born entitled to equal rights!'
 It would be far nearer the truth to say, 'that some were born with saddles on their backs, and others booted and spurred to ride them,' – and the riding does them good."; and that the Declaration of Independence "deserves the tumid yet appropriate epithets which Major Lee somewhere applies to the writings of Mr. Jefferson, it is, 'exhuberantly false, and arborescently fallacious.'"